Photo credit: Eric Venturini. Courtesy University of Maine Pollination Security Project.

 At Johnny's Selected Seeds, we utilize flower plantings, beneficial insects, and other integrated pest management (IPM) strategies that support pollinators.
 Johnny's also supports growers' pollinator enhancement efforts by providing seed for plants known to Attract Beneficial Insects, including a Bee Feed Mix and our Beneficial Insect Attractant Mix, along with technical advice needed to successfully manage pollinator populations.
 See our article on Attracting & Putting Beneficial Insects to Work to learn more.

-In 2008 and in subsequent years, the U.S. Farm Bill has prioritized pollinator habitat, ultimately resulting in a number of programs that can help growers to defray the cost of installing pollinator habitat and bee pasture.
+In recent years the U.S. Farm Bill has placed a higher priority on pollinator habitat, ultimately resulting in a number of programs that can help growers to defray the cost of installing pollinator habitat and bee pasture.
 See the USDA's publication for more information on specific Programs for Pollinator Conservation and how to apply.

 Plants for Insectaries • Some Options & Recommendations